 These are in my opinion the best steps when planning a road trip route in Namibia

-- Choose the places you want to visit.
+Choose the places you want to visit

-there and how long you want to spend in each place. - Check on Google Maps the distances
+Check on Google Maps the distances

 Read more: Which are the best safari experiences in Africa

-Keep in mind while being on the road
+Best tips while being on the road

 With a subtropical desert climate, Namibia is known for its great differences in day and nighttime temperatures.
 Hot days can turn into freezing nights in just hours and climate drastically change from one region to the next.